raul23/learning-chinese/grammar.rst

 References
 ==========

 ..
-[CDGE] https://archive.vn/wxHzy [use of jiàn before xínglǐ in Collins Dictionary]
+[CDJIAN] https://archive.vn/wxHzy [use of jiàn before xínglǐ in Collins Dictionary]
 ..
 [GTFT] https://archive.vn/KHKRh [use of gè before xínglǐ in Google Translate]
 ..
 [GTGE] https://archive.is/pph1B [two consecutive falling tones in Google Translate]
 ..
 [YLC7] https://youtu.be/aQOUSJOVHp8?t=2122 [Learn Chinese for Beginners.
 Lesson 7: Are you American?  你是美国人吗？]